Saffronius/trading-bots/README.md

 Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Contributors

-Thanks to the following people who have contributed to this project:

-- Your name here

 ## Contact

 If you want to contact me, you can reach me at `avatsa@stevens.edu`.